Evil Dead: Evil Dead Rise (2023)

-In October 2019, Raimi announced at the New York Comic Con, that a new film was officially green-lit and in development.
+In October 2019, Raimi announced at the New York Comic Con that a new film was officially green-lit and in development.
 Robert G. Tapert was set to produce, while Raimi and Campbell served as executive producers only, all under their Ghost House Pictures banner.
 In June 2020, Lee Cronin was chosen as a director with a script he wrote.
-Raimi chose the filmmaker from a list of potential directors, to continue the franchise.
+Raimi chose the filmmaker from a list of potential directors to continue the franchise.
 Officially titled Evil Dead Rise, the project was announced to be developed by New Line Cinema and released on HBO Max.
 Principal photography commenced on June 6, 2021, in New Zealand.
-In May 2021, Alyssa Sutherland and Lily Sullivan had been cast in the film, followed by Gabrielle Echols, Morgan Davies, and Nell Fisher in June and Mia Challis in July.
-Cronin stated the production was half-way completed by July 2021, while filming concluded on October 27, 2021.
+In May 2021, Alyssa Sutherland and Lily Sullivan had been cast in the film, followed by Gabrielle Echols, Morgan Davies, and Nell Fisher in June, and Mia Challis in July.
+Cronin stated the production was halfway completed by July 2021, and filming concluded on October 27, 2021.
 The filmmaker stated that the project used over 6,500 liters of fake blood during production.
-Evil Dead Rise is scheduled to be theatrically released on April 21, 2023.
+Evil Dead Rise was theatrically released on April 21, 2023.

+Evil Dead Burn (2026)

+In February 2024, it was announced that a spin-off film is currently in development.
+Sébastien Vaniček will serve as director from a script he co-wrote with Florent Bernard.
+Selected by Raimi to helm the new installment in the series, the film's plot is currently under wraps.
+Sam Raimi and Robert Tapert will serve as producers, with Ghost House Pictures producing the project.
+In December 2024, Vaniček revealed the title to be Evil Dead Burn along with a release scheduled tentatively for 2026.

+Evil Dead Burn will release theatrically on July 24, 2026.
+Hunter Doohan, Luciane Buchanan, Souheila Yacoub, and Tandi Wright, are set to star.

+Future

+In March 2023, Sam Raimi expressed interest in developing multiple sequels with Bruce Campbell reprising his role as Ash Williams in a starring role, while also expressing hope for future developments also featuring Mia Allen from Evil Dead (2013).
+Later that month, Campbell stated that after positive experiences as a producer on Evil Dead Rise, he would consider reprising his lead role in a future film if Raimi were to return as director, reversing his previous "retirement" from the role following the cancellation of Ash vs Evil Dead.

+By April of the same year, writer/director Lee Cronin stated that he has ideas for a series of future Evil Dead installments serving as direct sequels to Evil Dead Rise, that he hopes to see realized.
+That same month, Campbell announced that Sam and Ivan Raimi were co-writing a bible to outline the future of the franchise; stating that films that follow will adhere to the overall outline, with current plans including releasing a new film in the franchise "every couple" years, as opposed to the most recent activity of once every decade.